 Phase #1: Preparation

 Before you even ask yourself a question, you need to put yourself in the right mindset.
-If you are panicking, angry or particularly nervous, you can’t expect high quality thoughts from yourself.
-I am not going to bother you with all the biochemistry behind: all you need to know is that your conscious self may be outclassed by your safety instinct.
+If you are panicking, angry, or particularly nervous, you can’t expect high-quality thoughts from yourself.
+I am not going to bother you with all the biochemistry behind it: all you need to know is that your conscious self may be outclassed by your safety instinct.

 1 – Do some breathing exercise.
-You may be in need to ventilate, and surely you are going to need more concentration.
+You may be in need of ventilating, and surely you are going to need more concentration.

 There are more exercises, so I recommend you to look on the internet for something easy to start.
-One of my favorites involves some notions of auto-hypnosis and consists into a self-talk-and-count.
+One of my favorites involves some notions of auto-hypnosis and consists of a self-talk-and-count.

 By the way, I added some additional content to this article.
 This complementary PDF will guide you to the 3 steps of self-coaching, to be always available.
-Just a warning: you may have issues to download or open it using IE or Edge, any other browser should be fine.
+Just a warning: you may have issues with download or to open it using IE or Edge, any other browser should be fine.

 2 – Relax.
-At this point you should have spent few minutes calming down.
+At this point, you should have spent a few minutes calming down.
 That eventually could not stop your thoughts to come in.
 Here the secret is not to aspire to have an empty mind.
 Instead, acknowledge whatever comes to it, and give yourself a moment of silence.
 If you prefer, put yourself in front of the mirror.
-If you feel like to scream or laugh in a liberating way, this could be the time.
+If you feel like screaming or laughing in a liberating way, this could be the time.

 3 – Dare to visualize.
 You may want to grab some of the flying thoughts from your stream of consciousness and stick them somewhere.
 There are two tools here that can be helpful for you.

 - Need to prioritize?
-The Eisenhower Decision Matrix is a four quadrant framework that can help you to optimize your focus on what matters.
+The Eisenhower Decision Matrix is a four quadrants framework that can help you to optimize your focus on what matters.